jhdeov/armenian-intonation/README.md

 Recordings were made with 19 speakers: 10 for Eastern Armenian (5 female, 5 male) and 9 for Western Armenian (5 female, 4 male).
 In terms of origin, the Eastern Armenian speakers were from Yerevan, Armenia, while the Western Armenian speakers were from Aleppo, Syria.
 All 19 speakers were living in Yerevan during the time of the recording.
 Speaker metadata is in file speaker-metadata (in [Excel](speaker-metadata.xlsx) and [TSV](speaker-metadata.tsv) versions).

 The participants were recorded reading the dialogues on a PowerPoint presentation.
 In our annotation, we broke up each dialogue into its component utterances (Q, A, I, N).
 Each utterance is found in the repository in the form of a sound file `.wav` and a Praat TextGrid `.TextGrid`.
-For now, we store the sound file and TextGrid in a [Google Drive folder](https://drive.google.com/drive/folders/1Buid6HL1Rsz21ED3tsBYJLbdivyvCVIB).
-We will eventually migrate the data to a more permanent storage system.
+Data is in the [data](data) folder.

 We annotated the recordings with information on quality.
 Most recordings had little to no disfluencies or background noise.
-These are found in the `data-few-issues` subfolder.
+These are found in the [data-few-issues](data/data-few-issues).

 Some recorded examples however had such problems.
-Files were annotated with the symbol `_?` if they had a mild issue (in the `data-moderate-issues` subfolder), and `_0` if they had a severe issue (in the `data-severe-issues` subfolder).
+Files were annotated with the symbol `_?` if they had a mild issue in [data-moderate-issues](data/data-moderate-issues), and `_0` if they had a severe issue in [data-severe-issues](data/data-severe-issues).
 We list such problems:
 * Mild or moderate issues:
   * focus-unclear: The intonation is ambiguous.
   * laughing: The participant is laughing.